 We increased our five-month and 12-month term deposit rates by 25 basis points.
 The seven-month special term deposit rate has not changed.

 Visit our COVID-19 personal help page for details.

-The Morrison Government has recently announced an extension of the temporary reduction in superannuation drawdown rates for a further year, until 30 June 2022.
+The Australian federal government has recently announced an extension of the temporary reduction in superannuation minimum drawdown rates for a further year, until 30 June 2023.

-This measure will benefit retirees with account-based pensions and similar products by reducing the need to sell investment assets to fund minimum drawdown requirements.
+This measure will benefit retirees with account-based pensions by reducing the need to sell investment assets to fund minimum drawdown requirements.

 Mike is a 66 years old retiree with a superannuation account-based pension.

 The value of Mike's account-based pension at 1 July 2019 was $200,000.
 Under the 2018-19 income year minimum drawdown requirements, Mike was required by legislation to drawdown 5 per cent of his account balance over the course of the 2019-20 and 2020-21 income years.